-This is one of the top attractions in Tampa and one of the best zoos in America, winning multiple awards.
-It costs $24.95 for adult admission and $19.95 for kids.
-But I’ve also found some strategies for getting in cheaper, or even for free!
-Woot!
+This is one of the top attractions in all of Tampa Bay and one of the best zoos in America, winning multiple awards.

 It was a rainy day when we went.
 We brought ponchos and were prepared to get wet.
 But then the rainclouds held.
 Which I guess was okay, even though I was secretly hoping to play in the rain.
 Anyways…